Glen Maney

-Glen Maney (born 13 October 1964, in Battersea), is a comedian, actor and writer.
+Glen Maney (born 13 October 1964, in Battersea) is a comedian, actor, writer,film director, and politician.

+Career

 In 2011, he became National Secretary of the National Liberal Party.
 He has conducted several undercover investigations into the effect European Union migration is having on British workers.
-In April 2014 he resigned as the National Secretary of The National Liberal Party citing a difference of opinion in how to move the party forward with other executive committee members and an increasing workload.
+In April 2014, he resigned as the National Secretary of The National Liberal Party citing a difference of opinion in how to move the party forward with other executive committee members and an increasing workload.

 He wrote, directed and acted in a film called The Limelight (2012).
 He sold the rights to the script in 2001, though the film initially fell through due to financing problems and reverted to him.
 It is the story of a comedian named Gary Shand, trying to make a career of his avocation while revealing his personal struggles with addictions.
-The low-budget work has been characterized as a "black comedy."
+The low-budget work has been characterized as a "black comedy".
 One review said it was an uneven mess ("more miss than hit") with an unblinking and unremitting downbeat portrayal of its subject.
 Other reviews stated that it was "part tear-jerker, part life-affirming comedy".
 On 21 May 2012, The Limelight was a hit at The London Independent Film Festival where it sold out and was a featured film.